 Thomas R. Kelley (1938)

-No two Quaker meetings are the same.
+No two Quaker gatherings are the same.
 A worship hour can embrace a wide range of experience.
 Some people may experience a profound sense of awe or an awareness of the presence of God.
 Others may have a less certain sense of an indefinable spiritual dimension.

 At the close of meeting for worship, the clerk will welcome everyone and ask for “afterthoughts” that anyone would like to share.
 We then introduce ourselves, and share any announcements.
 Once a month, usually on the fourth Sunday, we have a potluck lunch.

 We do not take up a collection during our worship hour, and we do not try to convert those who attend.
 You are welcome to attend as often as you like, without any expectation or pressure to join or donate.